dhconnelly/dhconnelly.github.io/_posts/2023-02-27-homl-ch2-checklist.md

     - Use N-fold cross-validation and compute mean/stdev of perf measure on the folds
     - `cross_val_score(model, X, Y, scoring="neg_root_mean_squared_error", cv=10)` uses 10 subsets (folds), trains w/ 9 and cross-validates with 1, and does this 10 times
 3. Analyze the most significant variables of each algorithm
-4. Analyze the types of errors the models could make
+4. Analyze the types of errors the models could make/does make
     - What data would a human have used to avoid these errors?
+    - Do we need to gather more training data?
+Do **data augmentation**?
     - Consider specific slices of validation sets for relevant subgroups (e.g. disadvantaged groups, specific metros, etc)
 5. Quick round of feature selection and engineering
     - Which attributes have the highest weights/importances